noelia-riega/Noelia-Ainsworth/README.md

 - 👋 Hi, I’m @Noelia-Ainsworth
 - 👀 I’m interested in Frontend development and Frontend development work
-- 🌱 I’m currently learning css, html and js
+- 🌱 I’m currently learning html, css and js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me:  contacto@holanoelia.com